Bayesian Comparisons Between Representations: Methods

 For continuous distributions like the Gaussians we deal with here, there are always at least two equivalent $A$ that maximize the difference: $A_1= \{x: p_1(x)>p_2(x)\}$ and $A_2= \{x: p_2(x)>p_1(x)\}$.
-For each of these we can generate an approximation for the $\operatorname{TVD}$ based on samples from $P_1$ or $P_2$ respectively: We first note that the density with respect to $P_1$ of $P_1$ is $1$ and of $P_2$ is $\frac{p_2}{p_1}$.
+For each of these, we can generate an approximation for the $\operatorname{TVD}$ based on samples from $P_1$ or $P_2$ respectively: We first note that the density with respect to $P_1$ of $P_1$ is $1$ and of $P_2$ is $\frac{p_2}{p_1}$.
 The difference in probabilities for the event that $p_1>p_2$ is thus $\int \max \left(0, 1 - \frac{p_2(x)}{p_1(x)}\right)dP_1(x)$, which we can approximate with the standard sampling approximation with samples from $P_1$.
 A completely analogous derivation yields an approximation for the probabilities of $A_2$ based on samples from $P_2$.
-Averaging the two approximations yields the following approximation of the $TVD$ that we used for all computations of the TVD:
+Averaging the two approximations yields the following approximation of the $TVD$ that was used for all computations of the TVD:

 where $x^{(1)}$ is a sample of size $N$ from $P_1$ and $x^{(2)}$ is a sample of size $N$ from $P_2$. \paragraph{Jensen Shannon Divergence} (JSD) gives the mutual information between the draws from the distribution and the label which distribution the sample came from.
 It is defined as:

-Where we already pulled out the $\frac{1}{2}$ from computing the mean in the denominators and used $\log_2$, such that the JSD ranges from 0 to 1.
-The Jensen Shannon Distance is the square root of this value, which is a metric \cite{endres_new_2003}.
-The two integrals can be approximated with samples from $P_1$ and $P_2$ respectively, which yields the approximation we use throughout whenever we need to compute a JSD:
+where the $\frac{1}{2}$ was pulled out of the denominators and $\log_2$ was used, such that the JSD ranges from 0 to 1.
+The Jensen Shannon Distance is the square root of this value, which is a metric \citep{endres_new_2003}.
+The two integrals can be approximated with samples from $P_1$ and $P_2$ respectively, which yields the following approximation used throughout this paper:

 where $x^{(1)}$ is a sample of size $N$ from $P_1$ and $x^{(2)}$ is a sample of size $N$ from $P_2$.